Angela, though not a natural green thumb, has studied gardening in order to better care for her yard.

 Freezing Fresh Green Beans

 - First, pick fresh, crisp green beans.
-They are ready to pick when they are about as thick as a pencil, but not much thicker, and make a snapping noise when you break them in half.
+They are ready to harvest when they are about as thick as a pencil but not much thicker and make a snapping noise when you break them in half.

 - Wash off all dirt, leaves, etc.

-- Once dirt is removed, snap off the end of the stems.
+- Once you clean off the dirt, snap off the end of the stems.
 Some people will snap both tips off, but I often leave the tail for the extra nutrients.

 - Bring a large pot of water to a rolling boil and let boil for one minute.

 - Place green beans into the pot of boiling water for three minutes.
-This water can be reused several times before it needs to be changed; therefore, you can prepare several batches of green beans with one pot.
+You can reuse this water several times before it needs to be changed; therefore, you can prepare several batches of green beans with one pot.

 - Take out and towel dry.

 - Once dry, place them in a secure Ziploc freezer bag.
-It is ideal to use a vacuum sealed bag, otherwise try to release as much air out of the bag as possible.
+A vacuum-sealed bag is ideal; otherwise, try to release as much air out of the bag as possible.

 - Once tightly sealed, freeze.